oniondeluxe/Public/Concepts/sample_model.md

 Let's assume for a while that we are in the process of creating a new domain model implementation for a very simple application: we want to work with CRUD of a **flat file of customers**.
 How would such an implementation be used, from the perspective of an application developer?

 This is an almost hello world like illustration, and can be rendered in thousands of different variants.
-But let's narrow this down by looking at the shape of the solution if if would adhere to how M10 works.
+But let's narrow this down by looking at the shape of the solution if it would adhere to how M10 works.

 ## Scope